 Italy’s left-wing leader, Pier Luigi Bersani, may have little choice but to go back on his word and form a government with former prime minister Silvio Berlusconi’s conservatives.

-Bersani’s Partito Democratico won a majority of the seats in the lower chamber of parliament in February’s election but not the upper chamber where Berlusconi’s right-wing alliance holds almost as many seats.
+Bersani’s Democratic Party won a majority of the seats in the lower chamber of parliament in February but not in the upper chamber, where Berlusconi’s right-wing alliance holds almost as many seats.

 His inability to form a government has already drawn criticism from socially liberal members of his party.
-The popular Florence mayor Matteo Renzi told Rome’s Il Messaggero newspaper earlier this month that if the Partito Democratico had been willing to “talk to disillusioned center-right voters” who again opted for Berlusconi instead, seeing little alternative, “perhaps we would have won the election.”
+The popular mayor of Florence, Matteo Renzi, has told Rome’s Il Messaggero newspaper that if the Democrats had been willing to “talk to disillusioned center-right voters” who again opted for Berlusconi instead, “perhaps we would have won the election.”

-Renzi won 40 percent of the votes in a primary election against Bersani late last year.
+Renzi won 40 percent of the votes in a primary election against Bersani last year.
 If the latter doesn’t succeed in forming a government, he could be pushed out by centrists who believe they stand a better chance with Renzi.

 A recent SWG survey found 28 percent of Italians backing Renzi for the prime ministership against 14 percent for Bersani and 13 percent for Grillo.